gmetais/UXFirst/README.md

 ## Author

 Gaël Métais.
-I'm a webperf freelance based in Paris.
+I'm a webperf freelance.
 If you understand french, you can visit [my website](http://www.gaelmetais.com).